Exploiting Color Name Space for Salient Object Detection

-Moreover, besides the probability information of all color names, the proposed CNS model also makes use of the statistical analysis.
-This is achieved by a color name histogram, in which eleven color bins are involved for measuring color differences.
-In~\cite{CVPR2011/Cheng}, the HC method directly uses color statistics to define the saliency value for each bin of the color histogram.
-Compared with HC, our model solely exploits the color name histogram of an input image to compute weighting coefficients and further produce weighted master attention maps.
-The color name histogram does not participate in the generation of original attention maps, which are still determined by the topological structure of a visual scene.
+Besides the probability information of color names, the proposed model makes use of a statistical cue.
+This is achieved by a \textit{Color Name Histogram}, in which eleven color name bins are involved for measuring color differences.
+In~\cite{CVPR2011/Cheng}, the HC method directly uses color statistics to define the saliency value of each color bin.
+Compared with HC, our model solely exploits the color name histogram to compute eleven weighting coefficients, and further produces eleven weighted master attention maps.
+The color name histogram does not participate in the generation of original attention maps, which are still determined by the surroundedness cue as used in BMS.